MaurizioBrioschi/Boiler/README.md

 Installation
 =======
-Just download this .zip file anche unzip it in your root directory web site
+ * Just download this .zip file anche unzip it in your root directory web site
+ * With git from command line type and it will be download in the current directory: git clone https://github.com/ridesoft/Boiler

 MVC
 =======